celenityy/BadBlock/README.md

 # General Recommendations

 * Please do **NOT** rely on DNS blocking as your only defense against advertising, tracking, and other nastiness.
 The fact of the matter is that DNS blocking is fundamentally limited and is not a magic bullet.
 For instance, it is unable to protect against tracking & advertising from first-party domains, and lacks cosmetic filtering.
-You should also use a strong & reputable browser content blocker, such as [uBlock Origin](https://github.com/gorhill/uBlock) *(See recommended settings [here](https://codeberg.org/celenity/ublock-origin-settings))*, as well as be sure to make use of your browser's Safe Browsing technology if it is not done in a privacy-invasive way, and use a (reputable) Anti-virus.
-On most platforms, you should simply stick to the built-in protection, but on Linux, I would recommend [ClamAV](https://www.clamav.net/), and on Android, I would recommend [Hypatia](https://f-droid.org/packages/us.spotco.malwarescanner/).*1
+You should also use a strong & reputable browser content blocker, such as [uBlock Origin](https://github.com/gorhill/uBlock) *(See recommended settings [here](https://codeberg.org/celenity/ublock-origin-settings))*, as well as be sure to make use of your browser's Safe Browsing technology if it is not done in a privacy-invasive way, and use a *(reputable)* Anti-virus.
+On most platforms, you should simply stick to the built-in protection, but on Linux, I would recommend [ClamAV](https://www.clamav.net/).

-##### *1 Note for Hypatia: You should install Hypatia through the [DivestOS Official Repo](https://divestos.org/fdroid/official/?fingerprint=E4BE8D6ABFA4D9D4FEEF03CDDA7FF62A73FD64B75566F6DD4E5E577550BE8467) instead of F-Droid's main repo, as it will allow you to receive quicker updates directly from the developer.
-It's also recommended to use [F-Droid Basic](https://f-droid.org/en/packages/org.fdroid.basic/) as your F-Droid client of choice.

 * You should use a privacy-respecting browser that respects you as a user.
-[Firefox](https://www.mozilla.org/firefox/) with my [Phoenix](https://phoenix.celenity.dev) is an excellent choice.
+I recommend [Firefox](https://www.mozilla.org/firefox/) with my [Phoenix](https://phoenix.celenity.dev).

 * It's also advisable to use a reputable VPN, as VPNs can provide many benefits, such as preventing tracking via the IP address, hiding your general location and ISP, bypassing censorship & geo-blocking, preventing your traffic from being sold and logged by your ISP, preventing exposing your LAN to the internet, among a lot of other factors.
-I would generally recommend either [Mullvad](https://mullvad.net/) or [ProtonVPN](https://protonvpn.com/).
+I would generally recommend either [Mullvad](https://mullvad.net/) or [IVPN](https://www.ivpn.net/).

 # Credits

-Thanks to [Divested Computing Group](https://divested.dev/) for creating & maintaining [Simple Hosts Merger](https://divested.dev/pages/software#simple_hosts_merger), which is used for creating the combined BadBlock lists in the wildcard domain formats. - 💰 [Donate](https://divested.dev/pages/donate)
+Thanks to [Divested Computing Group](https://divested.dev/) for creating & maintaining [Simple Hosts Merger](https://divested.dev/pages/software#simple_hosts_merger), which was used historically for creating the combined BadBlock lists *(in the `wildcard domains` format)*. - 💰 [Donate](https://divested.dev/pages/donate)

-Thanks to [HaGeZi](https://github.com/hagezi) for inspiration to create a table of contents & better organize, & also just being cool in general...
+Thanks to [HaGeZi](https://github.com/hagezi) for inspiration to create a table of contents & better organize, and for creating the recommended lists noted above.